BusyCityGuy/finite-state-machine-luau/CONTRIBUTING.md

 | VSC Extension | Click Rojo on the status bar at the bottom, and click `serve.project.json` in the pop-up menu |

 Then, in the Roblox Studio Rojo plugin, click `Connect`.

+### Run tests

+This project uses [TestEZ](https://roblox.github.io/testez/) to ensure the state machine works as intended.
+To run tests in the project, open the place file [built in the above step](#build-the-project) in Roblox Studio and run the file.
+The output window will show the test results.